 Argüello-Luengo, J., Rivera-Dean, J., Stammer, P., Maxwell, A. S., Weld, D. M., Ciappina, M. F., & Lewenstein, M. (2024).
 Analog Simulation of High-Harmonic Generation in Atoms.
 PRX Quantum, 5(1), 10328. https://doi.org/10.1103/PRXQuantum.5.010328

-An international team of researchers from the European XFEL together with colleagues from the Max-Born Institute in Berlin – partners of OPTOlogic, Universities of Berlin and Hamburg, The University of Tokyo, the Japanese National Institute of Advanced Industrial Science and Technology (AIST), the Dutch Radboud University, Imperial College London, and Hamburg Center for Ultrafast Imaging, have presented new ideas for ultrafast multi-dimensional spectroscopy of strongly correlated solids.
+An international team of researchers from the European XFEL, along with colleagues from the Max-Born Institute in Berlin (partners of OPTOlogic), Universities of Berlin and Hamburg, The University of Tokyo, the Japanese National Institute of Advanced Industrial Science and Technology (AIST), the Dutch Radboud University, Imperial College London, and Hamburg Center for Ultrafast Imaging, have presented new ideas for ultrafast multi-dimensional spectroscopy of strongly correlated solids.
 This work has now been published in Nature Photonics.

 Cartoon view of the key many-body states corresponding to the spectroscopic signal at energies of the LHB, QP and UHB.

-At the same time, it challenges our experimental and theoretical tools, because transformations between these states are often associated with phase transitions.
-Phase transitions are transformations that do not develop smoothly from one stage to the next but may occur suddenly and quickly, in particular when the material is interacting with light.
-What are the pathways of charge and energy flow during such a transition?
+At the same time, these materials challenge our experimental and theoretical tools because transformations between these states often involve phase transitions.
+Phase transitions do not develop smoothly from one stage to the next but may occur suddenly and quickly, particularly when light interacts with the material.
+How do pathways of charge and energy flow during such a transition?
 How quickly does it occur?
-Can light be used to control it and to sculpt the electron correlations?
-Can the light bring the material into a state that the material wouldn’t find itself in under the usual circumstances?
-These are the types of questions that can be addressed with powerful and sensitive devices like X-ray lasers such as the European XFEL in Schenefeld near Hamburg, and/or with the modern optical tools of attosecond science (1 attosecond = 10-18 sec).
+Can light control it and sculpt the electron correlations?
+Can light bring the material into a state that it wouldn’t find itself in under usual circumstances?
+Powerful and sensitive devices like X-ray lasers such as the European XFEL in Schenefeld near Hamburg, and modern optical tools of attosecond science (1 attosecond = 10^-18 sec), address these types of questions.

 Reference: Sub-cycle multidimensional spectroscopy of strongly correlated materials, V. N. Valmispild, E. Gorelov, M. Eckstein, A. I. Lichtenstein, H. Aoki, M. I. Katsnelson, M. Yu.
 Ivanov & O. Smirnova, Nature Photonics (2024)